decentralized-identity/bbs-signature/draft-bbs-signatures.md

 ### EncodingForHash

-This document uses the `hash_to_scalar` function to hash elements to scalars in the multplicative group mod r (see [Section 5.3](#hash-to-scalar)).
-To avoid ambiguity, each element passed to that operation, must first be encoded appropriately using `encode_for_hash` (see [Notation](#notation)).
-The following procedure provides the RECOMMENDED way to implement `encode_for_hash`.
-It encodes each element to an appropriate format depending on its type, and concatenates the results.
+This document uses the `hash_to_scalar` function to hash elements to scalars in the multiplicative group mod r (see [Section 5.3](#hash-to-scalar)).
+To avoid ambiguity, elements passed to that operation, must first be encoded appropriately using `encode_for_hash`.
+The following procedure describes how to encode each element accordingly by serializing it to an appropriate format depending on its type and concatenating the results.
 Specifically,

 - Points in G1 or G2 will be encoded using the `point_to_octets_g*` implementation for a particular ciphersuite.
 - Non-negative integers will be encoded using `I2OSP` with an output length of 8 bytes.